salah7594/OUAP-4314/Evaluation/Projet/README.rst

     docker-compose -f mac_docker-compose.yml up

 N.B.: the deployment is optimized for docker-compose.
-If you wish to launch each container separately, some adjustements regarding the Mongo client instanciation are required, because with docker-compose, a temporary Docker network is created to link the containers between them.
+If you wish to launch each container separately, some adjustements regarding the Mongo client instantiation are required, because with docker-compose, a temporary Docker network is created to link the containers between them.
 Else the containers have to connect to the MongoDB container with localhost and port 27017.